getodk/docs/shared-src/docs-tech-guide.rst

 #.
 Set up your working directory

-   In whatever directory (folder) on your computer where you organize projects, create a new directory for Open Data Kit, and then navigate to that directory.
+   In whatever directory (folder) on your computer where you organize projects, create a new directory for ODK-X, and then navigate to that directory.
    (We recommend calling this directory :file:`odk`, and the rest of the guide will assume that's what you called it.)